cavillier/NousInnovonsPlatform/README.md

 C) Upload the code from your computer on firebae:

-4. Create a directory for your platform
+4. Create a directory on your computer for your platform

-5. In your terminal, go to your platform's directory and link it to firebase with : "firebase init"
+5. In your terminal, go to your local platform's directory and link it to firebase with : "firebase init"

 6. Choose to set up the following features : Database, Hosting, Storage.
 Then, confirm all other requests.

-7. Once the set up completed, go to your directory and copy paste the "public" folder, the "database.rules" and "storage.rules" files.
+7. Once the set up completed, go to your directory folder and copy paste the "public" folder, the "database.rules" and "storage.rules" files.

 8. Open the file fb.js at "your directory/public/scripts/fb.js" and copy paste your project's credentials (see point 3).